bingomanatee/mirror/README.md

 Complex objects will be expressed as Immerable instances and therefore are immutable.

+### Mutability

+Mirror uses Immer to keep its state immutable -- by default.
+This means its best to have basic tress of data in mirror: as above -- scalars, Maps, Sets, Arrays, Objects, and Date instances.

+However you can configure mirrors to *ignore* this mandate and open your state to anything else.
+(typical anything else's -- DOM nodes, database connectors, streams, video data, buffers...)

+A mutable mirror cannot have immutable children, but not vice versa; if a given Mirror is mutable, its child mirrors must be as well. (see below)

+### Assets

+One work-around for mutability is a Mirror's Assets.
+Mirrors' assets can be of any type and nature, stored in its $assets property.
+A typical $asset would be a database connection, DOM node, or whatever problematic sorts of stuff that you don't want to follow the mutability rules of state.
+Updating an asset doesn't send out any event or update a state.
+Assets are loosely defined by design.

+While assets were conceived of as being defined in the constructor, you can set an asset at any point using `myMirror.$setAsset(name, value)`.

 ## Subscriptions

 Getting updates from a Mirror follows the standard observable pattern: